glynawe/Vanilla/vanilla.md

     Branch = "|" Range {"," Range} ":" Body.
     Range  = Constant [".."
 Constant].

-Case expressions and label constants must be integer or bytes.
-All Constants in a `case` statement must be unique and Ranges must not overlap.
-If the Expression's value is within a branch's ranges then the branch's Body is executed.
+Case expressions and range constants must be integers or bytes.
+All constants in a `case` statement must be unique and ranges must not overlap.
+If the expression's value is within a branch's ranges then that branch's Body is executed.
 If the value does not match a branch and there is an `else` clause then its body is executed; if there is no `else` clause then nothing is done.

 *The highest label constant must be less than 256 higher that the lowest constant.
 Case statements are most useful when implemented using jump tables, and there must be some limit to the size of those tables.*